eyasaoudi609/eyasaoudi609/README.md

 - 👋 Hi, I’m @eyasaoudi609
-- 👀 I’m interested in embedded systems and machine learning
+- 👀 I’m interested in web development and machine learning
-- 💞️ I’m looking to collaborate on machine learning and embedded systems projects
+- 💞️ I’m looking to collaborate on machine learning and web developemnt projects
 - 📫 How to reach me
 * https://www.facebook.com/eya.saoudi1999/
 * https://www.linkedin.com/in/eya-saoudi-3548311b9/